Publication List for Daniel Lawson.

 Peer reviewed publications (by date):

 13. Past acidification and recovery of surface waters, soils and ecology in the United Kingdom: Prospects for the future under current deposition and land use protocols, R.C.
 Helliwell, J. Aherne, G. MacDougall, T.R.
 Nisbet, D. Lawson, B.J.
 Cosby and C.D.
 Evans, 2014.
 Ecological Indicators, 37:381-395.
-Accepted.
+DOI.

 12. Similarity matrices and clustering algorithms for population identifcation using genetic data, Daniel Lawson and Daniel Falush, 2012.
 Annual Review of Human Genomics, 13: 337-361.
 (Preprint, Supplementary Material).